fneddy/fneddy.github.io/src/elf_sections.md

 }

 /**
- * to access the data we need this external symbols the linker (ldd)
+ * to access the data we need this external symbols the linker
  * will automatically create symbols for a section called __start_SECTION_NAME
  * and __stop_SECTION_NAME however to satisfy the compiler we still need to
  * declare the symbols as external here